Lemon Blueberry Layer Cake

 - Preheat oven to 350°F and spray two 8-inch round cake pans with nonstick spray.
 Line the bottom of the cake pans with parchment paper.

-- Whisk together cake flour, baking powder, baking soda, and salt in a medium bowl.
+- Make cake: Whisk together cake flour, baking powder, baking soda, and salt in a medium bowl.
 Reserve 1 tablespoon of flour mixture to toss with blueberries.

 - Beat butter and sugar in a large mixer bowl at medium speed until light and fluffy; beat in lemon zest and vanilla.
 Add eggs one at a time and beat until combined.
-Combine buttermilk, Greek yogurt and lemon juice in a small bowl.
+Combine buttermilk and Greek yogurt in a small bowl.
 Reduce speed to low and add flour mixture in 3 additions, alternating with buttermilk mixture (begin and end with flour mixture).
 Toss blueberries with reserved flour mixture and gently fold into batter.

 - Divide batter evenly between cake pans and smooth with an offset spatula.
 Tap pans sharply to reduce air bubbles.

-- Bake for 30 to 34 minutes, until the top and edges are golden and a toothpick inserted in the center comes out clean or with a few crumbs attached.
+- Bake cake layers for 28 to 30 minutes, until the top and edges are golden and a toothpick inserted in the center comes out clean or with a few crumbs attached.
 Cool cakes for 15 minutes in pans on a wire rack before inverting onto wire racks to cool completely.

-- For the frosting, beat butter, cream cheese, and salt in a large mixer bowl on medium speed until smooth.
+- Make frosting: Beat butter, cream cheese, and salt in a large mixer bowl on medium speed until smooth.
 Beat in lemon zest and vanilla.
 Mix in powdered sugar on low speed 1 cup at a time until incorporated, scraping down bowl as needed.
-Add lemon juice and beat frosting on medium-high speed for 1-2 minutes, until light and airy.
+Beat frosting on medium-high speed for 1 minute, until light and airy.

-- To assemble, place one cake layer on a rotating cake stand.
+- Assemble cake: Place one cake layer on a rotating cake stand.
 Use an offset spatula to spread frosting over the layer.
 Add second cake layer and spread frosting over the layer, swirling the frosting generously over the edge of the layer.
 Use the offset spatula to apply frosting to the sides of the cake while you rotate the cake stand.
 Chill frosted cake for 30 minutes before serving.

 - If desired, serve cake topped with fresh blueberries, lemon slices, and mint.
 Store leftovers covered in the refrigerator; bring to room temperature before serving.